vinntreus/HttpGhost/README.markdown

 The main goal is to simplify integrationtesting on the .NET platform, foremost on websites using an authentication mechanism like basic authentication.

-It is a lightweight framework with no external dependencies.
+It is a lightweight framework with few external dependencies.

 E.g of a test written in nUnit accessing a site with basic authentication: